 Around the same time, the BBC showed Ken Loach’s film Cathy Come Home, telling the story of a young family as their worsening housing conditions tore them apart.
 More than 12 million people watched it and were horrified.
 So when Shelter launched a few days later, we had a powerful platform of support – and we could tell a story that still needs to be told today.

+Such was its impact that in 1968–69 (for the only time ever) Britain built over 400,000 houses a year.
 Nearly five decades of constant lobbying have pressured governments into making some key changes to the law, and we’ve celebrated some landmark achievements in recent years – like the introduction of the Tenancy Deposit Scheme in England, or the ground-breaking commitment in Scotland that, from 2012, everyone will have the right to a home.

 We’ve achieved a lot along the way, but the housing crisis isn’t over.
 That’s why we’ll keep fighting until there’s a home for everyone.